Rebecca Sugar: Music career

+On September 17, 2023, Sugar announced on social media her first solo release, an EP titled Spiral Bound, which was released on November 3.
+The album was reportedly inspired by "three years of daily journaling and sketching in spiral-bound notebooks" as well as the "process of healing from extreme burnout and unresolved trauma."
+Sugar later reflected that it was initially challenging to write a song for herself rather than a character and that the album broke from her experiences of creating "art that [was] a quest for perfection".

-On June 4, 2025, Sugar announced her second album, Lonely Magic, with posts on social media featuring a short teaser animation detailing the album's release date, August 29.
+In February 2025, a new song by Sugar titled "Giraffe Song" appeared in a trailer for the video game To a T, designed by Katamari series creator Keita Takahashi.
+On June 4, Sugar announced her second EP, Lonely Magic, with posts featuring a short teaser animation detailing the album's release date, August 29.
 She said that the album would have "true songs about magic."
+Sugar discussed the album at an invitation-only event at the School of Visual Arts that November comprising a panel with Jones-Quartey and other alumni, a screening of three music videos by Sugar, and an acoustic live performance.

 Other work

 In 2015, Sugar designed the album cover of True Romance for Estelle, the voice of Garnet on Steven Universe.

 In December 2016, comic book publisher Youth in Decline featured Sugar's sketches and story notes for her unpublished comic Margo in Bed as issue #14 of the art/comics anthology series Frontier.